Soccer-Real Madrid go top after 3-1 win over Barcelona | Sports-Games

 The pair combined with nice one-touch passes in the build-up to Benzema's opener with the France striker finishing into the empty goal on the rebound, after goalkeeper Marc-Andre ter Stegen denied Vinicius from close range in the 12th minute.
 Ten minutes before the break, Vinicius took advantage of a mistake by defender Eric Garcia to run towards the area and create space for Valverde who, unmarked on the edge of the box, slotted a bullet strike past the goalkeeper.

-Real were barely threatened by their lifeless opponents until the final minutes, when substitute Ferran Torres reduced the deficit with a close-range strike from Robert Lewandowski's low cross.
-However, Rodrygo secured the points from the penalty spot in added time, after he was tripped inside the area by Garcia.
+Other than two early strikes by Frenkie de Jong and Raphinha, Real were barely threatened by their lifeless opponents until the final minutes, when substitute Ferran Torres reduced the deficit with a close-range strike into an empty net from Robert Lewandowski's low cross.
+However, substitute Rodrygo secured the points from the penalty spot in added time, after he was tripped inside the area by Garcia.

-Real are now on top of standings on 25 points, three ahead of Barca.
+The referee did not give the foul at first, but was alerted by the VAR and, after checking the video, gave Real the penalty.
+"We are delighted not only for the win but for the way we played, it was an amazing afternoon in a packed stadium with our fans creating a fantastic vibe," Modric told DAZN.

+"We knew that there was going to come a time in the match where we were going to have to suffer because they handle the ball well and that is where we have to defend strongly and suffer and we have done it.
+"Then we were very strong up front, and we are very happy with the match.
+We have made a great game today."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)